 Director: Judy Williams

-Judy has served Pacific Spirit Regional Park since she helped form the inaugural Board so many years ago.
+Judy has served Pacific Spirit Regional Park since she helped form the inaugural Board in 1998.
 In her capacity as Chair of the Wreck Beach Preservation Society (WBPS), Judy has helped keep the beach, foreshore and 144 acres of forested cliffs at Point Grey undeveloped and wilderness-like since 1969.
 She co-chairs the Fraser River Coalition and serves as the PSPS liaison with UBC with regard to Campus storm water management and land use.
-In the past six months, two deadly spills of chlorine and ammonia have threatened and killed fish stocks in Booming Ground Creek, and Judy has provided constant vigilance there and in the Estuary where Port Metro Vancouver wants to dump over 100 acres of mud on the regenerating marsh where log booms once grounded.

 Director: Terence Wong